GavWood/ComeSitWithMe/README.md

 https://git-lfs.github.com/

-Please note, it's my mum in the photo.
-My mum cared for someone living well with dementia - and gave me permission to use her photo to add a personal touch to the presentation.
+The personal photo used is Yvette Wood.
+She cared for someone living with dementia - and gave permission to use her photo to add a personal touch to the presentation.